dotenvx/dotenvx.github.io/docs/cli/validate.md

 ---
 layout: docs-cli
-title: Validate
+title: "validate"
-description: Validate .env file(s) against .env.example.
+description: "Validate resolved .env values against an Envfile without running a command.
+An Envfile in the current directory is required; .env.example is not used for validation."
 permalink: /docs/cli/validate/
 redirect_from:
   - /docs/advanced/validate